Praesil/Fliametrix_Mods/README.md

 Updated CW2 Extruder body - From main ERCF project, adds ECAS fitting, filament sensor (Micro switch and 7mm ball bearing), and a heat set fitting to the bottom, as an adapter for Filametrix.

+Version 2 added - v1 did not have clearance for cutter arm under the bolt hole.
+Currently in testing.

 As seen here:
 https://github.com/EtteGit/EnragedRabbitProject/tree/main/usermods/CW2_with_ECAS_and_optional_sensor